Hint: If you have to ask, you should already be doing it.

 The question of when a business is big enough for a separate checking account is kind of a trick question.
 Although there are differing opinions on the subject, it’s always best to have a business bank account, regardless of the size of your business.
 In fact, small business owners are wise to open a business checking account before making any business transactions.

 There are several reasons to separate personal and business banking but the primary reason is that it’s never a good idea to commingle funds.
-Commingling funds opens the door to a piercing of the corporate veil which can personally expose you to your business’s liabilities.
+Commingling funds will pierce the corporate veil, which can personally expose you to your business’s liabilities.
 Mixing personal and business funds can also lead to accounting and tax problems in the future.

 Why your business needs its own checking account